E3SM-Project/datasm/docs/getting_started.md

-# The E3SM Data State Machine Warehouse
+# The E3SM Data State Machine

 The E3SM Data State Machine (`datasm`) library automates complex nested workflows for handling E3SM outputs.
 These workflows use conditional branching based on the success or failure of the jobs within the workflows.
-The jobs include `extract`, `validate`, `postprocess`, and `publish`.
+These jobs include `extract`, `validate`, `postprocess`, and `publish`.

-- **_Note: The `warehouse` is currently in active development, so many planned features may be a work in progress, missing, or broken._**
+- **_Note: The `datasm` is currently in active development, so many planned features may be a work in progress, missing, or broken._**

 ## Prerequisites